ThomasWilla/PSInfluxLineConverter/README.md

-# Powershell to InfluxLine Converter
+# PowerShell to InfluxLine Converter
 This is a lightweight PowerShell module to convert PowerShell outputs for Telegraf agent to the InfluxLine-Protocol.
 Then the Telegraf agents reads the converted outputs and send this to an InfluxDB.